Madonna–whore complex: In psychoanalysis

 Freud argued that the Madonna–whore complex was caused by a split between the affectionate and the sexual currents in male desire.
 Oedipal and castration anxiety fears prohibit the affection felt for past incestuous objects from being attached to women who are sensually desired: "The whole sphere of love in such persons remains divided in the two directions personified in art as sacred and profane (or animal) love".
 In order to minimize anxiety, the man categorizes women into two groups: women he can admire and women he finds sexually attractive.
 Whereas the man loves women in the former category, he despises and devalues the latter group.
 Psychoanalyst Richard Tuch suggests that Freud offered at least one alternative explanation for the Madonna–whore complex: This earlier theory is based not on oedipal-based castration anxiety but on man's primary hatred of women, stimulated by the child's sense that he had been made to experience intolerable frustration and/or narcissistic injury at the hands of his mother.
 According to this theory, in adulthood, the boy-turned-man seeks to avenge these mistreatments through sadistic attacks on women who are stand-ins for the mother.

 Such a split may be exacerbated when the sufferer is raised by a cold but overprotective mother, with the lack of emotional nurturing paradoxically strengthening an incestuous tie.
 Such a man will often court someone with maternal qualities, hoping to fulfill a need for maternal intimacy unmet in childhood, only for a return of the repressed feelings surrounding the earlier relationship to prevent sexual satisfaction in the new.

-Another theory claims that the Madonna–whore complex derives from the alleged representations of women as either madonnas or whores in mythology and Abrahamic theology rather than developmental disabilities of individual men.
+Another theory claims that the Madonna–whore complex derives from the alleged representations of women as either madonnas or whores in mythology and Abrahamic theology, rather than deriving from developmental disabilities of individual men.

 Feminist interpretations

-Feminist theory asserts that the male-written culture perpetuates patriarchal norms by controlling women's sexual autonomy through shaming, reinforcing gender stereotypes, and allowing men to maintain power.
+Feminist theory asserts that the male-dominated culture perpetuates patriarchal norms by controlling women's sexual autonomy through shaming, reinforcing gender stereotypes, and allowing men to maintain power.
 Sexual script theory, as discussed by sociologists William Simon and John Gagnon, suggests that these scripts are primarily authored by heterosexual males, portraying men as sexual pursuers favoring casual sex and women as gatekeepers favoring relational sex.
 This limits women's sexual autonomy as assertiveness risks slut-shaming and being seen as unfit partners.
 Researchers Emily Kane and Mimi Schippers argue that assertive female sexuality threatens male social dominance, as men may fear manipulation, reducing female autonomy to preserve their power.